danazzesci/intelligent-cybersecurity-engine-reference-architecture/README.md

 This reference architecture is provided for informational and educational purposes only and is provided **“as is”**, without warranties or guarantees of any kind.

 Adopters are responsible for their own implementation, validation, governance decisions, and operational outcomes.

 Nothing in this repository constitutes legal, regulatory, or security advice.

 ---

-## Status

-This repository is **intentionally opinionated**, evolving, and designed to be challenged.

-If you disagree with a belief, test, or assumption — that is not a flaw.
-That is the point.

----

 © 2025 Dan Schaupner
-Licensed under the Apache License, Version 2.0.
+Licensed under the Apache License, Version 2.0